On this page specific information about the FTC Dutch Open is published.

 Top HL Ranking:

-The top 4 from the Top HL ranking are allowed to pick an alliance member OUTSIDE of the top 4 and are not limited to their own division (Lorentz, Huygens).
+The top 4 from the Top HL ranking are allowed to pick any alliance member.

-E.g. 1.L1 is NOT allowed to choose a team within the top 4.
-They are allowed to pick either a team outside the top 4 from the Huygens or Lorentz division.
-The picking sequence isn’t any different.
-Although the alliances will be consisting out of 3 teams total.
+The alliances will be consisting out of 3 teams total.
 Picking follows ranking, ranked team 1 picks first, then ranked team 2, 3 and 4 and for the next round again 1 first then 2, 3, 4.

 Keep in mind that in 3 team alliances, every team has to play at least once according to [rule 4.6.9 of game-manaul-part-1]